Types of Stainless Steel Properties and Corrosion

 600 Series Stainless Steels.

 This series of stainless steels is commonly referred to as “Precipitation Hardening” stainless steels.
-These steels can be heat treated to high strength levels.
+These steels can be heat treated to increase the stainless steel properties to high strength levels.
 They are subject to crevice corrosion and pitting in chloride containing environments and are also subject to stress corrosion cracking and hydrogen embrittlement.

 The incubation time for crevice corrosion and pitting corrosion of stainless steel in seawater is relatively short, often only a few days.
 The incubation time for stress corrosion cracking can be very short, sometimes measured in hours.
 The use of these alloys in chloride containing environments is not normally recommended unless they are carefully selected, their heat treatment is carefully specified and controlled, and the effect of pitting and crevice corrosion is properly addressed.